 Professional Biography of Dr. Alan A. Godlas

 Dr. Godlas is an Associate Professor in the Department of Religion at the University of Georgia.
 He is the director of the UGA Virtual Center for Interdisciplinary Studies of the Islamic World (VCISIW) and is the Co-Director of the UGA Arabic major and the UGA-Morocco Maymester program.
 At UGA he teaches Islamic Studies and Arabic courses (and sometimes Persian and Ottoman Turkish) as well as a survey course on the world's religions.
 As the supervisor of UGA's Fulbright funded Foreign Language Teaching Assistant (FLTA) program, he supervises FLTAs who teach languages such as Arabic, Persian/Dari, Turkish, Urdu, Bengali, and Indonesian.
-Dr. Godlas is on the steering committee for the UGA Center for Asian Studies, and he is also a member of the Linguistics faculty, the Medieval Studies Program (link fixed 20 August, 2005), and the African Studies Program.
+For more info on the FLTA program, click on the link fltainfo.html.
+Dr. Godlas is a member of the the UGA Center for Asian Studies, and the African Studies Program.

 A native-born Californian, Dr. Godlas received his M.A.
 (1983) and Ph.D.
 (1991) in Near Eastern Studies (specializing in Islamic Studies) from the University of California at Berkeley, under the supervision of Prof. Hamid Algar.
 Dr. Godlas, however, began his career in higher education by studying for and receiving his B.S. in Ecological Psychology from the University of California at Davis in 1972.
 He then trained in Gestalt Therapy at the Gestalt Institute of San Francisco from 1973-74 and studied at the SAT Institute under the direction of Dr. Claudio Naranjo in 1974.
 Subsequently, Dr. Godlas traveled to the Islamic world, studying Persian literature at the University of Tehran from 1974-1976, advanced Arabic as a fellow at the Center for Arabic Study Abroad (CASA) in Cairo in 1983-84, and advanced Turkish as a fellow at Bosporus University in 1984.
 He has taught at the University of Georgia since 1991.